Taj Haider: Writing and philosophy

-Haider extensively writes on nuclear policy issues, left-wing ideas, literary and political philosophy.
-His recent writings have included the support of social democracy in the country and power of balance in each state institutions.
-On literary and political circles, he has written critic articles against the military dictatorship, specifically policies enforced by the conservative President General Zia-ul-Haq throughout the 1980s.
+Haider extensively wrote on nuclear policy issues, left-wing ideas, literary and political philosophy.
+His more recent writings had included the support of social democracy in the country and power of balance in each state institution.
+In literary and political circles, he wrote critic articles against the military dictatorship, specifically policies enforced by the conservative President General Zia-ul-Haq throughout the 1980s.